Bathtub Messiah: The Strange History of the Koreshan Unity

 They buried Dr. Teed in the bathtub in a crypt at the south end of Ft.
 Meyers Beach.
 A few years later, a storm washed away that portion of the beach and no trace of his remains were ever found.
 Life at the community went on, but with few new members to replenish the ranks, it began to dwindle.
 The last resident of the Koreshan Unity died in 1981.
 By that time, the land had been donated to the State of Florida for use as a public park.
 Today, visitors can wander the picturesque grounds and tour many of the buildings.

 Spirit walks and ghost tours have been conducted on the grounds for nearly two decades.
 Although the interpretive tours have little to do with actual ghosts, visitors have reportedly heard disembodied footsteps and seen shadowy figures moving among the trees.
 According to author Jack Powell, the house in Punta Gorda where Teed often stayed was widely believed to be haunted by his ghost until it was torn down in 1961.
 His ghost is still occasionally seen wandering the neighborhood.
 The Koreshan State Historic Site is beautifully maintained by the State of Florida and a wonderful place to visit along the Gulf Coast.
 Just, perhaps, not after dark.

-Posted on August 30, 2017, in History, Travel and tagged Cellular Cosmogony, Estero, Florida, Ft.
+Posted on August 30, 2017, in Museums, Travel and tagged Cellular Cosmogony, Estero, Florida, Ft.
 Meyers Beach, Haunted Sunshine, Koreshan State Historic Site, Koreshan Unity, Planetary Chamber, Progressive Liberal Party, Punta Gorda.
 Bookmark the permalink.
 Leave a comment.